 AI is unquestionably changing healthcare, providing previously unheard-of chances to improve efficiency and enhance patient outcomes.
 However, as Ronke Adejolu underlines, it won't reach its full potential until ethical, security, data related, and practical issues are resolved with the greatest of attention.
 Leaders in the healthcare industry must place a high priority on collaboration, preserve equity, and make a sustained commitment to innovation.
 Now is the time to embrace AI as a critical tool in shaping a healthcare system that is not only smarter but more equitable, secure, and person centered.
 The responsibility lies with us to lead this transformation

-Join us on 24-25th September at the ExCeL London at this year’s HETT Show to find out more about AI in the NHS.
+Join us on 26th February at Manchester Central for the upcoming HETT North event to find out more about AI in the NHS.

 Join the Community